glest/glest-source/CONTRIBUTING.md

 [The JAVA variant of K&R](https://en.wikipedia.org/wiki/Indentation_style#Variant:_Java)

+Use *camelCase* for variables and function names, *CapitalCase* for classes.
+Use *tabs* for indenting.
 Curly braces should be at the side and parameters and conditions should be next to each other, not under each other (unless line length exceeds 80-120 characters).

 Sometimes a patch will be a single line in a single file; other times a single patch will consist of changes to several files.
 Keep unrelated patches separate